-Likes: tacos, cheese, chilaquiles, bargains, faux fur
+Likes: cheese, chilaquiles, bargains, faux fur

 Dislikes: water getting stuck in your ear after swimming